 Laboring at home is something that a lot of people desire.
 The question is, WHY?

-When it comes to giving birth, there is typically a VBAC birth plan of some sort.
+When it comes to giving birth, there is typically a VBAC birth plan of some sort, which can be adapted into a home birth plan.
 Depending on your provider and your birth location, labor can proceed in different ways.
 In most cases, your provider will communicate in advance what they want you to do when labor begins.

 When you envision your birth, you have an opportunity to decide what is most important to you and what goals you would like to achieve.
 Below are common birth goals and reasons why people consider laboring at home as long as possible.